Evaluating a Tax Holiday Lottery in Uruguay

 Tax Holiday Lottery: Winners of the tax holiday lottery were 3 percentage points less likely to pay taxes in subsequent years (compared to about 66 percent of lottery losers who paid taxes), and this effect lasted for three years after the holiday.
 This implies that the lottery caused the government to lose revenue through the tax holiday and subsequent non-compliance by previously compliant taxpayers.
 The authors suggest that the reduction in compliance after the tax holiday could be due to the fact that the tax holiday disrupts the habit of paying.

 Informational Messages: Overall, the informational messages increased intended compliance.
 Among “bad taxpayers,” the Tax due date reminder + Punishment for not paying taxes reminder increased tax payments by about 4 percentage points compared to those who did not receive any informational messages.
 However, reminders about the tax holiday lottery (positive incentive) or punishment for non-compliance (negative incentive) had no additional effect on paying taxes than the basic tax due date reminder.

 Use of Results: Researchers presented results from the randomized evaluation to the government of Montevideo, who is now planning to modify the tax holiday program for “good taxpayers.”
 As the results suggest that the existing program reduces tax compliance by disrupting the habit of payment among recipients, the municipality has proposed instituting a retroactive refund rather than a prospective tax holiday for reward recipients.

 The new policy is described in Spanish here.

 Dunning, Thad, Felipe Monestier, Rafael Pineiro, Fernando Rosenblatt, and Guadalupe Tunon.
-"Is Paying Taxes Habit Forming?
-Experimental Evidence from Uruguay."
-Working Paper, May 2016.
+"Is Paying Taxes Habit-Forming?
+Theory and Evidence from Uruguay."
+Working Paper, July 2017.